abixxvii/abixxvii.github.io/_talks/STEP.md

    - Experimenting with the existing 6 DOF biped to convert it into an 8 DOF model.
    - Actuating the 4-bar parallel linkage to enhance ankle movement.

-Visit/follow the [Vault](https://abhinavkumarak56.wixsite.com/project-step-1) to explore the work completed in the past.

 *Please note that current website is a work in progress.
 Stay tuned for updates on the project's progress!*

+In the meantime, Visit/follow the [Vault](https://abhinavkumarak56.wixsite.com/project-step-1) to explore the work completed in the past.